KevinLsg/To-do-list/README.md

 # This is a To do List

-The purpose of the project is to create a to-do list capable of adding, editing and deleting in a simple and intuitive way
+The purpose of the project is to create a to-do list capable of adding, editing and deleting in a simple and intuitive way, with functions to organize tasks.

 ## Features